AngularBootCamp/todo-list-tutorial/component.md

 template: ``,
 ```

-Notice the **backticks** - they are used to define Template Literals, which are new in JavaSript \(ES6\).
+Notice the **backticks** - they are used to define Template Literals, which are new in JavaScript \(ES6\).
 This way you can define multi-line strings.
 They have another cool ability: to easily use JavaScript variables and expressions within the string \(with no relation to Angular binding expressions in the template\).
 Read about it in the [MDN documentation](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).

 Make sure you replace `templateUrl` with `template`, and don't forget the comma at the end of the line.